f0malin/perl-lisp/README.md

 perl-lisp
 =========

-A lisp variant implemented by perl.
+A lisp to perl compiler.
+It is insprired by the livescript project(http://livescript.net).

 Run: